lucj/dockerbythecaptains/part1/section1/DockerCloud/README.md

 {"msg":"api-1 suggests to visit Isnozek"}
 ```

-The `Logs` tab show the logs of each container of the service.
+The `Logs` tab shows the logs of each container of the service.
 To differentiate the containers, each log entry is prefixed with the container's name.
 In the current example, only api-1 is listed as our service only have one container.

 ![AD09](./images/AD-09.png)